-Addis Birhan is a program that brings together mentors and husbands to promote gender-equitable relationships and reduce HIV risk.
+Addis Birhan brought together mentors and husbands to promote gender-equitable relationships and reduce HIV risk.

 Traditional gender roles have largely led to the exclusion of Ethiopian men from initiatives related to reproductive health, family planning, parenthood, and sexuality.

 In Ethiopia, the Population Council developed the Meseret Hiwott (“Base of Life”) program to strengthen the assets of vulnerable married adolescent girls, improve their lives, and reduce their risk of HIV.
 As a result of this successful program, husbands of married girls expressed interest in a parallel program for themselves.
 The Council developed Addis Birhan in response.

 The goal of Addis Birhan was to support the goals of Meseret Hiwott, including HIV prevention, with a focus on addressing detrimental gender norms, reducing domestic abuse, and improving spousal communication.
 Trained male mentors organized meetings with groups of married men on a weekly basis for a period of three months.
 The sessions lasted no longer than an hour and were held in casual settings that promoted conversation, self-exploration, and the expression of feelings in a nonjudgmental environment.
 The curriculum included modules on gender, relationships, caring for children and families, drugs and alcohol, HIV and AIDS, sexual and reproductive health, and violence.